 The School has its own dedicated placements team that provides on-hand placement and internship support and guidance for students throughout their studies.

-Our team of placement specialists, the Professional Liaison Unit, has extensive experience in helping students to secure professional experience across a range of industries.
+Our team of placement specialists, the Corporate Relations & Employability Unit, has extensive experience in helping students to secure professional experience across a range of industries.
 The team also has longstanding relationships with an impressive and diverse range of companies spanning both large and small organisations.